University and SHRS COVID-19 Vaccination Requirements and Information

 For information on refunds of tuition and fees, see our Policies and Procedures Manual.

 Students have a variety of options to fund their tuition.
 Some of the most frequently used funding options are included below, but we encourage you to consult with the Office of Admissions and Financial Aid when determining the best options available.

-- Other Scholarships: We recommend the FastWeb scholarship search site for external scholarships.
+- Scholarships: We recommend the following sites for external scholarships:

 - Loans: The Federal government provides loan options for graduate students, even if they do not qualify for need-based financial aid.
 The Pitt Financial Aid Office works with two types of U.S. federal government loans: